-Many of the common strategies used for lowering the annual tax bite take weeks or months to execute, and most must be implemented by Dec.
+Many of the most common year-end tax planning strategies used for lowering one’s annual tax bite take weeks or months to execute and must be implemented by Dec.
 31. (Contributions to a traditional IRA are the notable exception, as prior-year contributions can be made all the way up to the tax-filing deadline of the following year.)

 The strategies that some financial professionals suggest include:

 - Accelerating or deferring income/deductions as appropriate.

 - Harvesting investment losses or gains.

 - Contributing to your 401(k).

 - Making required minimum distributions from your IRA, if you are older than age 72.

 “Any tax planning that has an end-of-year deadline should be set up and processed by mid-December,” said Nancy Coutu, a principal with and cofounder of Money Managers Financial Group in Chicago.
 “There is no recourse if you miss the window.”

 For many people, the starting point for year-end tax planning is calculating their projected income for the current year and comparing it with the previous year.
 This review is especially important for those whose take-home pay fluctuates, like independent contractors, small-business owners, or commission-based sales people.

 Many people saw their tax bill go down in the wake of the Tax Cuts and Jobs Act of 2018.
 In fact, most taxpayers no longer itemize due to the generous standard deductions ($25,900 for married filing jointly and $12,950 for single filers in tax year 2022).
 Also, the once dreaded alternative minimum tax (AMT) has been modified so that most taxpayers won’t be affected.